Exempt Income from Tax as per Section 10

 |Section 10(26AAB)||Regulating the marketing of agricultural produce.|

-The income exemptions from tax under Section 10 offer legal and legitimate ways to reduce tax burden on salaried individuals.
+The income exemptions from tax under Section 10 offer legal and legitimate ways to reduce tax burden.
 Hence, proper and careful filing of income tax returns by adjusting all the applicable deductions is quintessential for every taxpayer.
 Moreover, the added tax benefits in terms of available exemptions will help assess and plan their tax calculation in advance.

 Frequently Asked Questions